On the gcd graphs over polynomial rings

-\begin{definition}[Induced subgraph] Let $G_1$ and $G_2$ be two graphs.
-We say that $G_1$ is an induced subgraph of $G_2$ if there exists a graph morphism $f: G_1 \to G_2$ such that the following conditions hold. \begin{enumerate} \item The map $f\colon V(G_1) \to V(G_2)$ is injective. \item For $u,v \in G_1$, $u,v$ are adjacent if and only if $f(u)$ and $f(v)$ are adjacent in $G_2.$ \end{enumerate}
+Finally, we recall the definition of induced subgraphs. \begin{definition}[Induced subgraphs] Let $G_1$ and $G_2$ be two graphs.
+We say that $G_1$ is an {\emph{induced subgraph}} of $G_2$ if there exists a graph morphism $f\colon G_1 \to G_2$ such that the following conditions hold. \begin{enumerate} \item The map $f\colon V(G_1) \to V(G_2)$ is injective. \item For $u,v \in G_1$, $u,v$ are adjacent if and only if $f(u)$ and $f(v)$ are adjacent in $G_2.$ \end{enumerate}

 \end{definition}